pivotal-cf/docs-pks/README.md

 **1.6**: The `1.6` branch is used to publish the pre-release v1.6 version of the site.
 Create pull requests on `1.6` to contribute bug fixes or correct technical inaccuracies in the pre-release v1.6 documentation.

-**1.5**: The `1.5` branch is used to publish the live v1.5 version of the site.
-Create pull requests on `master` to contribute bug fixes or correct technical inaccuracies in the v1.5 documentation.
+**1.5.x-patch-releases**: The `1.5.x-patch-releases` branch is used to publish the 1.5 site including information included for unreleased patches.
+Create pull requests on `1.5.x-patch-releases` to contribute to documentation for unreleased 1.5 patches.

 **1.4**: The `1.4` branch is used to publish the live v1.4 version of the site.
 Create pull requests on `1.3` to contribute bug fixes or correct technical inaccuracies in the v1.4 documentation.

+**1.4.x-patch-releases**: The `1.4.x-patch-releases` branch is used to publish the 1.4 site including information included for unreleased patches.
+Create pull requests on `1.4.x-patch-releases` to contribute to documentation for unreleased 1.4 patches.

 **1.3**: The `1.3` branch is used to publish the live v1.3 version of the site.
 Create pull requests on `1.3` to contribute bug fixes or correct technical inaccuracies in the v1.3 documentation.

-**pks-patches**: The `pks-patches` branch is a used to build a staging site for work-in-progress doc updates related to patch releases.
-For example, Enterprise PKS v1.4.1.

 The `1.2` branch is no longer maintained.
 A PDF of the Enterprise PKS v1.2 documentation is available at https://resources.docs.pivotal.io/pdfs/pks-docs-1.2.pdf.